codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

 ### [8c: Learning to predict the next character using HF](https://www.coursera.org/learn/neural-networks/lecture/buNl3/learning-to-predict-the-next-character-using-hf-12-mins)
 * Ilya Sutskever used 5 million strings of 100 characters taken from wikipedia.
 For each string he starts predicting at the 11th character. (**FWC - attempt to recreate this**)
   * best single model for character prediction (combinations of many models do better)
-  * start w/ model in default hidden state, give it a "burn-in" (FWC - ramp-in) sequence of chars and let it update its hiddens tate after each char
+  * start w/ model in default hidden state, give it a "burn-in" (FWC - ramp-in) sequence of chars and let it update its hiddens state after each char
   * See: 'How to generate character strings from the model' slide to see what it "knows" **(FWC - to generate ideas from it)**
+    * tell it that whatever char it predicts is correct and let it go on generating **(FWC - this could be used to generate scenarios for monte carlo simulation)**
   * Also see: 'Some completions produced by the model' slide
     * "The meaning of life is *literary recognition.*" (6th try)